Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Introduction

 Aside from being vulnerable to adversarial attacks, FL, like any other system, can also be prone to common faults.
 Mutation testing is a well-known technique in software testing that introduces minor faults (``mutation'') in the source code.
 It enables to assess the test cases' adequacy and sufficiency in detecting (killing) those faulty versions of the code (``mutants'').
 In recent years, mutation testing has also been applied to DL applications by defining mutation operators working on DL models and datasets \citep{munn,deepmu,8812047}.
 Some studies show the effectiveness of these mutants in terms of robustness analysis of DL programs for real faults \citep{deepcrime}.

-To better understand the current state-of-the-art (SOTA) FL techniques against common attacks and quality issues, in our study, we perform a set of experiments on four FL attacks (Label Flip \citep{localpoison}, Sign Flip \citep{krumpaper}, Random Update \citep{krumpaper}, and Backdoor attack \citep{backmodel}) and four DL mutation operators (Noise, Overlap, Delete and Unbalance) \citep{deepcrime}.
-Since in FL, each attack and fault can appear independently in each client, we further study the effect of the proportion of affected clients on the attack's success.
+To better understand the current state-of-the-art (SOTA) FL techniques against common attacks and quality issues, we perform experiments on four FL attacks and four DL mutation operators.
+The attacks in our study are Label Flip \citep{localpoison}, Sign Flip \citep{krumpaper}, Random Update \citep{krumpaper}, and Backdoor attack \citep{backmodel}, and we use Noise, Overlap, Delete and Unbalance mutator to simulate faults \citep{deepcrime}.
+Since each attack/fault can appear independently in each client in FL, we further study the effect of the proportion of affected clients on the attack/fault's success.

+Our study is focused on image classification tasks using Deep Neural Networks (DNNs) in FL.
+These choices are made because of the popularity of image classification tasks and DNNs in FL-related studies \citep{mcmahan2017communicationefficient, localpoison, medianpaper}.
+DNNs are also used because they are shown to outperform linear models in these tasks in most cases.

-Additionally, we run the experiments on both generic and real-world federated medical image datasets.
-Since generic datasets are not distributed, we distribute them between multiple clients to see the effect of distribution, and we make the distribution with three different levels of non-iid.
+We also run the experiments on generic and real-world federated medical image datasets.
+Since generic datasets are not distributed, we distribute them between multiple clients to see the effect of distribution, and we make the distribution with three levels of non-iid.

 We then evaluate four well-known aggregation techniques (Federated Averaging (baseline) \citep{mcmahan2017communicationefficient}, Krum \citep{krumpaper}, Median and Trimmed Mean \citep{medianpaper}).
 Finally, we study the feasibility of creating a more robust aggregator using the existing aggregation methods.